sergiojmnzl/tpi_documentation/documentation/conception.md

 # Abstract

 In order to follow the Technical Requirements in the specifications, for Maintenance and Scalability:
-> « Le code doit être modulaire pour permettre des extensions ou des mises à jour futures (par ex., ajout de nouvelles opérations ou intégration avec des outils tiers).
+> Le code doit être modulaire pour permettre des extensions ou des mises à jour futures (par ex., ajout de nouvelles opérations ou intégration avec des outils tiers).
 Les fonctions principales doivent être réutilisables et indépendantes.
-(Par ex., même fonction de génération de mod de passe pour "Joiner" ou "Leaver"
+Par ex., même fonction de génération de mod de passe pour "Joiner" ou "Leaver"

-It was necessary to reimage the script initially requested.
-Indeed, the creation of a single script of 2000 lines is not a viable solution.
-Such an approach would make the code difficult to read, maintain, and debug.
+It was necessary to reimagine the script initially requested.
+Indeed, the creation of a single 2000 lines' script is not a viable solution.
+Such an approach would make the code difficult to read, maintain and debug.
 Moreover, it would go against the principles of modular programming.
-The script was therefore divided into several modules, each with a specific responsibility.
+The script was therefore divided into different  modules/, each with a specific responsibility.
 This helps to better organize the code, facilitate maintenance, and improve readability.
 This allows functions to be reused in different contexts without having to duplicate the code.

 In this section, we'll walk through the generalities of modules and functions.
 Although modules can be functions, the principle of in module is that they can contain a set of functions as is the case with *TPI_TSK_ShortTools.psm1* The main reason why there are modules containing a single function is the number of lines of code for that function.